SeriousOldMan/Simulator-Controller/Documentation/Classes Reference.md

 #### [Abstract] *fireAction(function :: ControllerFunction, trigger :: String)*
 This method must be implemented by every subclass of *ControllerAction* and act according to the supplied trigger argument.

+***

+## [Abstract Singleton] ButtonBox extends [ConfigurationItem](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-configurationitem-classesahk) ([Simulator Controller.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Controller/Simulator%20Controller.ahk))
+The single instance of this class will implement a visual representation of your hardware controller.
+Althoug the Simulator Controller will provide complete functionality even without a visual representation, it is much more fun, to get a visual feedback.
+A subclass of *ButtonBox* must use the [Gui capabilities](https://www.autohotkey.com/docs/commands/Gui.htm) of the AutoHotkey language, to implement the visuals.
+See [this simple example](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Controller/Plugins/ButtonBox%20Plugin.ahk) for reference.

+### Public Properties

+#### [Class] *Instance[]*
+This class property returns the single instance of *ButtonBox*.

+#### *Controller[]*
+Returns the corresponding controller.

+#### *Num1WayToggles[]*
+The number of 1-way toggle switches of the button box.
+This is maintained by the setup tool (*)

+#### *Num2WayToggles[]*
+The number of 2-way toggle switches of the button box.
+This is maintained by the setup tool (*)

+#### *NumButtons[]*
+The number of simple push buttons of the button box.
+This is maintained by the setup tool (*)

+#### *NumDials[]*
+The number of rotary dials of the button box.
+This is maintained by the setup tool (*)

+#### *VisibleDuration[]*
+The time in milliseconds, the button box may be visible, after an action has been triggered.
+This time, which is maintained by the setup tool (*), may be different depending on a currently running simulation.

+### Public Methods

+#### *__New(controller :: SimulatorController, configuration :: ConfigurationMap := false)*
+Constructs a button box.
+The single instance will be bound to the *Instance* property of teh *ButtonBox* class.
+The button box is automatically registered for the controller using [registerButtonBox](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#registerbuttonboxbuttonbox--buttonbox).

+#### [Abstract] *createWindow(ByRef window :: String, ByRef windowWidth :: Integer, ByRef windowHeight :: Integer)*
+This method must be implemented by a subclass of *ButtonBox*.
+The window with its Gui controls for the visual representation of the button box must be created and the Gui prefix for this window (see the [AutoHotkey documentation](https://www.autohotkey.com/docs/commands/Gui.htm) for an explanation), and its width and height must be returned through the reference parameters of the method call.

+#### [Abstract] *getControlHandle(descriptor :: String)*
+This method must be implememnted by subclasses.
+For each visual representation of a controller function, which will a have an associated label or text field, a [GuiControl handle](https://www.autohotkey.com/docs/commands/GuiControl.htm) must be returned, or *false*, if there is no such text control.
+The given descriptor will identify the function according to the standard format, like "Button.3".

+#### *isVisible()*
+Returns *true*, if the button box window is currently visible.

+#### *show()*
+Shows the button box window according to the visibility rules defined in the configuration.
+This method is called automatically by the framework after each potential visual change.

+#### *hide()*
+Hides the button box window again.
+This method is automatically called, after the visible duration defined in the configuration has elapsed with no trigger event in between.